jasny/dotkey/README.md

 If it already exists and isn't an array or object, it will be overwritten.

 The structure `put()` creates is either an associative array or an `\stdClass` object, depending on the type of the subject.
-Passing `true` as fourth argument forces this to an array, while passing `false` forces it to creating an object.
+Passing `true` as fourth argument forces this to an array, while passing `false` forces it to create an object.

 ```php